This post may contain affiliate links. Please read our disclosure policy.

 - Pumpkin puree – Be sure to use plain canned pumpkin puree here, and measure out 5 ounces on a kitchen scale.
 A small can of pumpkin is usually 15 ounces, so you're using a third of the can.
 Refrigerate the rest in a sealed container for up to a week.

-- Granulated sugar – Refined white sugar adds a simple sweetness and tenderness to these cookies.
+- Granulated sugar – Adds sweetness and tenderness to these cookies.

-- Molasses – We use a single tablespoon of unsulphured molasses (I like Grandma's brand) to these cookies for additional depth of flavor without having to add too much bulk or extra brown sugar.
-It also adds some welcome color to these cookies.
+- Molasses – A single tablespoon of unsulphured molasses deepens the flavor without having to add extra brown sugar.
+It also adds some color to the cookies.

-- Salt – Salt brings out all the other flavors and balances the sweetness.
+- Salt – Enhances the other flavors and balances the sweetness.

-- Pumpkin pie spice – A fall mix of all the best warm ground spices (cinnamon, ginger, allspice, cloves, and nutmeg), you can make your own pumpkin pie spice with the components or buy it ready made.
-This ingredient provides more pumpkin flavor than the actual pureed pumpkin itself.
+- Pumpkin pie spice – A mix of all the best warm ground spices (cinnamon, ginger, allspice, cloves, and nutmeg) that adds more pumpkin flavor than the actual pureed pumpkin itself.

 These cookies are made with plain canned pumpkin puree, which has plenty of moisture and only a delicate pumpkin flavor.
 This simplifies the recipe, and the liquid in the puree makes for naturally cakey, pillowy cookies.

-Many of our richer gf pumpkin recipes are instead made with pumpkin butter, which is cooked down with spices, apple cider, and maple syrup until it's lost a lot of its moisture and has lots of depth of flavor all on its own.
+Some of our richer pumpkin recipes are instead made with pumpkin butter, which is cooked down with spices, apple cider, and maple syrup until it's lost a lot of its moisture and has lots of depth of flavor all on its own.
+This recipe is simpler and easier.

 Chill the cookie dough for easier handling

-The cookie dough begins so soft that it almost feels like it would be made into a cake, or maybe our gf pumpkin bars.
-It will thicken a bit as it stands and the liquids hydrate the flour, but it will remain quite sticky to work with.
-That's why it's really useful to chill the dough for about 10 minutes in the refrigerator before separating it into portions.
+The cookie dough begins so soft that it almost feels like it would be made into a cake.
+It will thicken a bit as it stands and the liquids hydrate the flour, but it will remain quite sticky to work with, but chilling the dough for about 10 minutes helps make the dough much easier to handle.
+Don't chill for too long, though, or they won't spread in the oven at all.

 Use two wet small spoons for uniform sizing